 All pupils are currently taught Personal Development one hour a week by a specialist team.

-Given the sensitive nature of some of the material there are a large number of policies (see policy documents under quick links) that are highly relevant to this area.
+Given the sensitive nature of some of the material there are a large number of policies (see policy and forms) that are highly relevant to this area.
 Please note that parents have the right to withdraw children from the Sex & Relationship Education programme and in the first instance should contact the school to be informed of the procedure for making complaints.

 Citizenship education equips children and young people with the knowledge, understanding and skills to play an active part in society as informed and critical citizens who are socially and morally responsible.
 It aims to give them the confidence and conviction that they can act with others, have influence and make a difference in their communities.